Anna Baumgart: Work

 In her work, Let Unrestrained Anger Be Eliminated (1996), Baumgart uses technology and the human body to explore the "resonance between maleness and femaleness."
 She explores the roles of how a child's development is shaped and whether it is through the mother or society in Who's Talking?
 (1998).
-Her work I've Got It From My Mother (2002) uses myths and symbols in the photographic and sculptural works of the artist and her daughter.
+Her work I've Got It From My Mother (2002) uses myths and symbols in the photographic and sculptural works of the artist and her daughter Anna Baumgart.

 Baumgart used found footage to create Real?
 (The Cranes Are Flying) (2001).
 Baumgart's first staged film was Ecstatics, Hysterics and Other Saintly Ladies (2004) and premiered at the Zachęta National Gallery.
 The film project, Fresh Cherries (2010) examines prostitution in concentration camps.
 It was created for the exhibition at the Art Centre in Falstad, Norway, where German concentration camp was located during the Second World War.

 In 2010, Baumgart collaborated with artist, Agnieszka Kurant, to create Project (...) which is an installation that spanned Chlodna Street where there was once a footbridge linking Jewish communities to one another during World War II.